 The picture below shows another creative approach.
 With two diverters collecting the same downspout, one is installed higher than the other.
 The lower diverter will catch overflow from the higher one in heavy rains.
 But again, for a small system, there is such a thing as too-much/too-fast, so the RainRouter Selector Valve on the bottom diverter allows the user to send excess water through a hose to direct it elsewhere.
 (RainRouters are available in our online store as well).

 Still, many folks contact us about cutting the downspout to divert all flow into the rain barrel.
 While it’s common for beginners to want to fill the barrel as quickly as possible, unless you have large tanks sized to capture full-season rainfall volumes, this is usually not the best design solution.
 Diverting all water into a barrel requires a separate overflow (we’ll go over that below), and your system will fill so quickly that all excess water will overflow at sometimes-higher-than-manageable volumes.

 Again, our professional recommendation is to allow some simultaneous overflow when rainfall volumes are excessive.
 Overflow is much easier to manage at lower and more consistent rates.

 In most cases, a more balanced inflow solution with automatic overflow handling makes the most sense.
 Review the double-diverter strategies above for balanced ways to increase inflow while still benefitting from the automatic overflow function.

 What if My Downspouts are Not Compatible?

-In our online store, we carry diverter heads for 2 x 3" and 3 x 4" rectangular downspouts, and round downspouts between 3" and 4" in diameter.
+We carry diverter kits for 2" x 3" and 3" x 4" rectangular downspouts, and round downspouts between 3" and 4" in diameter.
 This covers most standard residential and industrial sizes.